-The KITTI Odometry dataset \cite{Geiger2013} provides 11 sequences (00-10) with visual images, LIDAR point cloud and ground truth.
+\textbf{KITTI Odometry Dataset (vision+LIDAR)} The KITTI Odometry dataset \cite{Geiger2013} provides 11 sequences (00-10) with visual images, LIDAR point cloud and groundtruth.
 It has been extensively adopted as VO/SLAM benchmark.
 We use this dataset to fuse the visual and point cloud data to estimate relative pose (odometry) and reconstruct trajectory.
 Sequences \textit{00, 01, 02, 03, 04, 06, 08, 09} are used for training DNN models, while the rest Sequences \textit{05}, \textit{07}, and \textit{10} are relatively long and used for evaluation.
-The images are resized to $512 \times 256$.
-The challenges with this dataset are the relatively low frame rate (10Hz) for image data, the presence of many dynamic objects, high car speeds of up to 90 km/h and changing lightning conditions due to strong shadows cast by buildings and trees.
-We use this dataset to train deep vision-lidar odometry.
+All images are resized to $512 \times 256$.